awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/introduction/architecture/architecture_control.md

   class kubectl orange;
 {{< /mermaid >}}

-* One or More API Servers: Entry point for REST / kubectl
+* One or more API servers: Entry point for REST / kubectl

 * etcd: Distributed key/value store